 ORHL2105 builds on the knowledge gained in ORHL1103 and introduces the theories and approaches used in evaluating Oral Health Promotion projects.
-You will work with other students to plan, deliver and evaluate an oral health promotion project that is in line with state policy and guidelines, at a local pre-school setting.
-In addition you will be introduced to research in population health which includes fundamental epidemiology, literature review and critical appraisal to support your evidence based practice and understanding of the literature.
+You will work with other students to plan and evaluate an oral health promotion project idea to present to your tutors and peers.
+In addition you will be introduced to research in population health which includes fundamental epidemiology and health statistics.
+You will complete a literature review and critical appraisal to support your evidence based practice and understanding of the literature.

 This course is a compulsory program component and students must pass in order to progress in the Bachelor of Oral Health Therapy.
 Students are unable to enroll in Year 3 clinical courses until they have passed this course.